 Made a Purchase

-Abandoned a cart
+Abandoned a Cart

 6. Frequently asked questions

-At this time, it's not possible to use Gist to send WooCommerce invoice emails or other transactional emails for completed WooCommerce purchases.
-The WooCommerce integration is designed to conduct marketing activities for ecommerce in Gist and keep transactional activities in WooCommerce.
+Currently, Gist does not support sending WooCommerce invoice emails or other transactional emails for completed purchases.
+The purpose of the WooCommerce integration is primarily to facilitate marketing activities in Gist, while transactional activities are to be managed within WooCommerce.